justinthelaw/opera/README.md

 ## Installing

-Execute the following at the root of the repository to install, test, and build everything required to run any part of the project:
+Execute the following at the root of the repository to install, test, and build everything required to run any part of the stack:

 ```bash
 npm run check:all